ClouDesire/docusaurus/docs/index.md

 ## New products onboarding

-This section is best suited for software vendors that wants to discover the Cloudesire onboarding functionality.
+This section is best suited for software vendors that want to discover the Cloudesire onboarding functionality.

 * [Onboarding overview](onboarding.md): the first steps to create a new product